zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ## Wrapping Up

-Efficient code review processes combine automated tools with human expertise.
+Efficient code review processes combine automated tools with developer expertise.
 Using lint checkers, automated testing, code scanning, and architecture tests, your team can reduce time spent on repetitive tasks and focus on impactful issues.

 This approach supports CI/CD practices, enabling frequent merges with confidence.
 Let’s transform code reviews into collaborative celebrations of great code!